woocommerce/woocommerce/readme.txt

 * Fade gallery in if no images are set.
 * Check for invalid objects in WC_Register_WP_Admin_Settings.
 * Check for error object in wc_get_object_terms.
+* Use wc_deprecated_function in WC_Deprecated_Hooks so notices aren't output in ajax requests.

 = 3.0.0 - 2017-04-04 =
 * New gallery on single product pages with better mobile support, using PhotoSwipe and Zoom.
 Declare support with add_theme_support() - wc-product-gallery-zoom, wc-product-gallery-lightbox, wc-product-gallery-slider